MRD2001/HomeWork1/CaseStudy01.md

 # Homework Week1 - FinTech Case Study

 ## overview and origin
 * Chime (https://www.chime.com/)

 ![Chime Logo] (ChimeLogo.jpg)
 * Founded in 2013 in San Fracisco Bay Area, USA.
-By Chris Britt and Ryan King
+By Chris Britt and Ryan King.
+Also, Publicy launched in 2014 on the Dr. Phil show when he surprised his guests with a **chime card** and $5,000.

 > Chris Britt, a Self-made billionair,  worked at VISA and prepaid card company Green Dot, before coofounding Chime with Ryan King in 2013.
 Both were living in the same San Francisco neighbourhood.The chat about banking and payments and the oppurtunities the space represented.They wanted to make an impact outside the silicon Vally bubble, they decided to make the changes to people's financial health and provide a financial peace of mind to the american consumer.
 Chime started as a mobile banking APP and debit card with no monthly fees.
 The company depended on third party payments platform, but as started to scale up the company adopted a strategy to insource all the components of its digital stack allowing eventually to control their destiny.
 During the pandmic, one of Chime's most popular features was a stimulate advance-it let the customers borrow $1,200 before their goverment check arrives.It took Chime one year to reach one million customer account, in 20019 they have 5 Million customer accout.